dmitrijsk/node2vec/README.md

 The reason is that two nodes that are "far" in the network will tend to be separated in the latent representation, independent of their local structure.

-The table below summarizes our experiments:
+The following summarizes our experiments w.r.t. the **structural equivalence**:

 * Left: the original figure from [1] reflects structural equivalence.
 * Middle: our reproduction with node2vec embeddings with the recommended hyper-parameters that fail to capture the structural equivalence.